marcomuraro4/OBLIVION-BlackHole/README.md

 - As the disk size increases, mid frequencies increase in amplitude
 - As the rotation speed increases, high frequencies increase in amplitude
 - FXs amplitude and rate of occurrence increase as the distance from the black hole decreases

+## Ready to jump into Space?
+Let's get on your spaceship and fly over the Universe!